 What is Computer System Software?
 Types, Uses, Pros and Cons

-What is System Software?
+What is System Software (Simple Definition)

-Common Examples of system software like:
+Common Examples of system software include:

 • Operating System (OS): The OS, such as Linux, macOS, and Windows, manages every aspect of your computer.